andybalaam/foursies/backlog.md

     - When you can't move because it's not your go
     - When you can't do that move because you must take
     - When you can't do that move for normal reasons
+    - When the moves are limited because you must take

 - Detailed instructions on how to play, and refer to them from above